-Revising the Master of Spatial Science (MSS) programme at the Namibia University of Science and Technology (NUST) in 2022 was due to the emergence of African Union's Guidelines on the Development of Curricula on Land Governance in Africa (GDC-LGA), structural changes at the university, and the need to incorporate experiences of having run the programme since 2016.

-Changes made included the incorporation of new land governance specialisations (a weakness of the old curriculum) to include Land Administration,
+Revising the Master of Spatial Science (MSS) programme at the Namibia University of Science and Technology (NUST) in 2022 was due to the emergence of African Union's Guidelines on the Development of Curricula on Land Governance in the university, and the need to incorporate experiences of having run the programme since 2016.
+Changes made included the incorporation of new land governance specialisations (a weakness of the old curriculum) to include Land Administration.